viperleed/viperleed/doc/content/calc/sections/domain_calculation.rst

 :file:`history` folder and :file:`history.info` file.\ [#fn_history_domains]_
 As for a single-domain calculation, it will also copy the appropriate :file:`OUT` files and rename the corresponding inputs with an ``_ori`` suffix, as displayed in :numref:`list_domains_outputs`.
-This ensures that each following execution of |calc| will use the results from the previous one as inputs.
+This ensures that each following execution of |calc| will use the results from the previous one as inputs (as long as each run ends with a reference calculation).
 See the :ref:`bookkeeper` page for more details.

 .. warning::
     Notice that, for folder :file:`my_domain_2`, the files that are given an